CristinaPlesa/neighborhood/README.md

 #### Not Passing

-* Test: It ignores spaces from user input.
+* Test: It ignores spaces and non-number characters from user input.
   * Code: beepBoop("01234 blah 567 blah!!* 89")
   * Expected Output: "0123456789"